About us

 Friendship and Love — Aristotle's Nicomachean Ethics

-·OnlineOnlineFebruary 8 - We will read chapter 7.
-The previous chapters read were about (1) common beliefs about friendship, (2) the object of love and friendship, (3) three corresponding kinds of friendship, (4) distinguishing the best from the inferior kinds, (5) the state of friendship vs. its activity, and (6) comparing the many variations.
-Chapter 7 will be on friendships between unequals.
+·OnlineOnlineFebruary 15 - We will read chapter 8.
+Previous chapters were about (1) common beliefs about friendship, (2) the object of love and friendship, (3) three corresponding kinds of friendship, (4) distinguishing the best from the inferior kinds, (5) the state of friendship vs. its activity, (6) comparing the many variations, (7) friendships between unequals.
+This next will be about loving vs. being loved.

 .